 Several European cities claim to have the narrowest building in Europe, like the house at Oude Hoogstraat 22 in Amsterdam or a tiny kebab shop in Bratislava, but the narrowest one could actually be found in the centre of the atmospheric Old Town (Ciutat Vella) in Valencia (Spain) and it is called La Estrecha, which means “the narrow one”.

 La Estrecha is a curious tourist attraction and not very well-known.
-However it is becoming more and more popular with tourist, while the citizens of Valencia tend to ignore it.
+However, it is becoming more and more popular with tourists, while the citizens of Valencia tend to ignore it.

 *[All photos are from iStock]